muguryildirim/Tic-Tac-Toe/README.md

 ### `Game.java` Class

 The `Game.java` class is the core component of this Tic-Tac-Toe application.
 It handles the game's logic, user interface, and player interactions.
+This class serves as the heart of the Tic-Tac-Toe game, managing game state and player interactions.

 #### Member Variables